dawsonice/EventPool/README.md

 ```

 Quit event pool,

-event pool can quit by user or no listener exist.
+event pool can quit by user or automaticly by detach all listeners

 ```
 EventPool.quit()